deepgram/kur/docs/source/containers.rst

 - ``MERGE``: if ``BIDIRECTIONAL`` is true, then this determines how the outputs of the forward and backward RNNs is merged.
 If bidirectional is not set, then "merge" cannot be used.
 The default value is ``average``.
+- ``ACTIVATION``: an activation to apply within the RNN (it is not equivalent to simply following the RNN layer with an Activation layer).
+Defaults to "relu".

 Activation
 ----------